Horizon Pharma to pay Express Scripts $65 million to settle rebate litigation

 Under the settlement, both companies will be released from claims relating to the litigation without admitting any fault or wrongdoing.

+"We are returning the money to our clients, based on their respective rebate agreements for these Horizon drugs," Express Scripts spokesman Brian Henry told Reuters.

+Rayos is a rheumatology treatment, while Duexis and Vimovo are used for pain relief.
+The three accounted for more than half of Horizon's net sales of $757 million in 2015.

-Prescription benefit managers negotiate drug benefits for health plans and employers and maintain a list of covered drug benefits, called a formulary, that determines which drugs patients can easily buy.
+Prescription benefit managers (PBMs) negotiate drug benefits for health plans and employers and maintain a list of covered drug benefits, called a formulary, that determines which drugs patients can easily buy.

 They often extract discounts and after-market rebates from drugmakers in exchange for including their medicines on the list with low co-payments.

-Horizon said on Thursday that Express Scripts has not added Duexis and Vimovo to its coverage list after removing the drugs last year.
+Horizon said on Thursday that it is in discussions with Express Scripts to add Duexis and Vimovo to its coverage list after removing the drugs last year.

+The settlement clears the path for a contract negotiation with Express Scripts, which currently accounts for about 30 percent of all covered patients in the United States, Mizuho Securities analyst Irina Koffler said.

+If Horizon can also contract with UnitedHealth Group Inc's Optum unit, which covers another 20 percent of lives, then the company could achieve its goal of 80-85 percent coverage on these brands, she added.

+"Together, we estimate Prime and CVS/Caremark manage roughly 35 percent to 40 percent of national claims," Goldman Sachs analyst Stephan Stewart wrote in a note.

+Dublin, Ireland-based Horizon's shares slipped about 1 percent in morning trading on the Nasdaq.

-(Reporting by Natalie Grover and Caroline Humer)
+Reporting by Natalie Grover in Bengaluru and Caroline Humer in New York; Editing by Maju Samuel